siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 - where two inflows are locally recovered on one outflow, continuity forces compression of the same total content,
 - that constructive one-branch recovery doubles the mean density,
-- destructive overlap removes the joined branch without removing the pair budget, which must be redirected or later re-separated,
+- spatially varying phase produces nodes where the density vanishes and antinodes where it reappears more densely,
+- an everywhere-dark joined branch cannot be the full recovery geometry for a nonzero incoming budget,
 - reduced effective advance is the coarse-grained summary of that loaded-branch lag,
 - the proportional-response form $f_2 = kf_1$ gives the direct local route